What to do When You've Found a Pet

 • Reach out to the community to find a foster - If no family or friends can foster, update your posts on social media or make new ones asking if someone else in the community can step up and hold onto the found pet until safe placement can be found.

-• Post the pet on Adopt-a-Pet's Rehome site - If after the animal's legal stray hold has run out and you've exhausted all avenues of finding an owner with no luck, you can post the animal for adoption directly through Adopt-a-Pet.
+• Post the pet on Adopt-a-Pet and Home.home.org - If after the animal's legal stray hold has run out and you've exhausted all avenues of finding an owner with no luck, you can post the animal for adoption directly through rehome.adoptapet.com and home-home.org.
 This allows individuals looking to adopt a pet the ability to see that the animal you've found needs placement, and will walk you through the steps shelters and rescues take to find safe placement.

 • For Cats - If indoor placement can not be obtained, perform TNR and provide community cat care- By ensuring kitty is spayed or neutered, you can prevent having 3-10 more kittens to find placement for in a few more months!
 Many organizations offer TNR for free or at a highly discounted rate.
 We recommend OAR, UCAN, and The Humane Society of Greater Dayton.
 We also recommend Alley Cat Allies website for information on providing care to community cats.
 Even if the cat is intended to be placed in a home in the future, performing TNR and returning the location the cat was found will give them a better chance at finding a home.